 Tips for Applying to the PhD Program

-We receive hundreds of applications to our PhD program every year but only admit a few students—typically about eight.
+We receive hundreds of applications to our PhD program every year but only admit a few students—typically about six to eight.
 The process is intensely competitive and the review process is rigorous.
 These tips are intended to help you navigate the application process, with the understanding that you should be considered on the basis of the best possible presentation of your abilities and interests.

 Research the Department